 Each investment option consists of one or more underlying funds.

-The underlying investments are managed by Vanguard Group, Dimensional Fund Advisors, Pacific Investment Management Company (PIMCO), the Utah State Treasurer’s Office, or are held in trust by my529 at Sallie Mae Bank and U.S. Bank.
+The underlying investments are managed by Vanguard Group, Dimensional Fund Advisors, Pacific Investment Management Company (PIMCO), or are held in trust by my529 at Sallie Mae Bank and U.S. Bank.

 Read the Program Description for more information.

 Underlying Fund Expenses

-Vanguard and Dimensional charge an Operating Expense Ratio for each underlying mutual fund.
-Expense ratios do not appear on my529 account statements because Vanguard and Dimensional deduct the fees from the applicable underlying funds (and because you do not own shares in the funds).
-The performance and market values of a my529 account are net of any fund expense ratios.
+Vanguard and Dimensional charge an Underlying Fund Expense for each underlying mutual fund.
+Fund expenses do not appear on my529 account statements because Vanguard and Dimensional deduct the fees from the applicable underlying funds (and because you do not own shares in the funds).
+The performance and market values of a my529 account are net of any fund expenses.

-The Operating Expense Ratios in the tables below apply to the Vanguard and Dimensional funds included as underlying investments in my529.
+The Underlying Fund Expenses in the tables below apply to the Vanguard and Dimensional funds included as underlying investments in my529.

 To view a Fund Fact Sheet or Prospectus click the icon next to the fund.